-This is a very versatile vegetable soup that makes a terrific summer meal topped with a fresh pesto and served with a loaf of your favorite bread.
+This is a very versatile vegetable soup that makes a terrific summer or fall meal topped with a fresh pesto and served with a loaf of your favorite bread.

 - 2 cups basil (feel free to substitute arugula, spinach or parsley)